Nov 30, 2023

 Today’s sales teams operate in a web of software stacks, static playbooks, daily responsibilities, and noisy alerts.

-Despite all the advancements in software, layers of management, and sophisticated enablement programs, what was true 20 years ago is still true today—.
+Despite all the advancements in software, layers of management, and sophisticated enablement programs, what was true 20 years ago is still true today—reps spend less than 30% of their time selling.
 Because the more tools and processes that were added, the more complex everything got.

 It’s time to get back to the art of selling.